 - 1 large egg beaten, for egg wash

-- 2 tbsp everything but the bagel seasoning
+- 2 tablespoon everything but the bagel seasoning

 - Add the yeast, sugar and 1 cup of warm water to the bowl of your mixer, stir and let it sit for 5 to 10 minutes until the yeast froths up.
 Add the flour and salt to the bowl of your mixer.
 Using the dough hook attachment of your mixer, mix on medium-low speed until the dough comes clean from the side of the bowl, should take about 3 to 5 minutes.
 The dough should be smooth and elastic.